 - The personal approach: Under the personal approach, pain and suffering is measured by the particular victim’s loss of happiness.

 - The functional approach: The functional approach is similar to the personal approach, but, rather than trying to put a price tag on lost happiness, merely attempts to provide enough money to offer “reasonable solace” for the victim’s misfortune.

 Limits on Damages for Pain and Suffering

-In a series of cases decided in 1978, one of which we linked to above, the Supreme Court of Canada determined that non-pecuniary damages should be capped at $100,000.
+In a series of cases decided in 1978, the Supreme Court of Canada determined that non-pecuniary damages should be capped at $100,000.
 Because of inflation over the last 40 years, that cap has risen to somewhere north of $360,000 today.